 Holland Park Apartment

 Our client is a busy Company Director, keen tennis player and avid collector of original artwork and artefacts.
-Our brief was to help with the modernisation and redecoration of her beautiful period property with a particular requirement to create space to store and display her extensive collection and possessions.
+Our brief was to help with the modernisation and redecoration of her beautiful Holland Park Apartment with a particular requirement to create space to store and display her extensive collection and possessions.

 This bespoke project involved the complete redecoration of the sitting room, bedroom, hallway, bathroom and cloakroom.
 The scope of work included, colour scheme, lighting, joinery, sourcing and purchasing furniture, bathroom fittings and furnishings and project management.